 However, you will not be able to appropriate and enjoy to the fullest all your blessings in Christ without you growing up in the grace and revelation knowledge of our Lord Jesus Christ.
 No one else can grow up in the grace and revelation knowledge of Jesus for you.
 This is your personal responsibility!

 Sadly, many believers today who are heirs of God are living as slaves because they choose not take up responsibility for their spiritual growth.
 Rather than seeking to grow in the grace and revelation knowledge of Jesus Christ, they are relying upon some pastors or prophets to do for them what they should do for themselves.

 It is simply foolishness to constantly depend upon someone else to fast and pray for you, to seek for God’s leading and guidance for you, to discern God’s will for you, or to exercise faith in God’s Word for your healing, deliverance, victory or breakthrough in life.
 This is your personal responsibility!

 The Scripture commands, “But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ…” (2 Pet.
 3:18 KJV).

 Beloved, God surely has great things in store for you, but they will not fall on your lap.
 They will come to you as you grow in the grace and revelation knowledge of Jesus Christ.

-Prayer: My Dear Heavenly Father, thank you for all the good things you have graciously provided for me in Christ.
-Dear Holy Spirit, help and teach me to grow increasingly in the grace and revelation knowledge of Jesus Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for all the good things You have graciously provided for me in Christ.
+My Dear Holy Spirit, teach and help me to grow increasingly in the grace and revelation knowledge of Jesus Christ, in Jesus’ name.
 Amen.